 “You can’t just move people around like moving chess pieces around a chess board – that’s not how it works.”

-Hornsey and Wood Green MP Catherine West was” delighted” the Woodside Avenue homes were saved.
+Hornsey and Wood Green MP Catherine West said she was” delighted” the Woodside Avenue homes were saved.

-She said: “We do desperately need more social housing, but it must be done in a way that doesn’t displace existing tenants.”
+“We do desperately need more social housing, but it must be done in a way that doesn’t displace existing tenants," Ms West said.

-Cllr Julia Ogiehor (Lib Dem, Muswell Hill) was “glad” residents are no longer facing eviction.
+Cllr Julia Ogiehor (Lib Dem, Muswell Hill) said she was glad residents no longer faced eviction.

-She said: “As I told the council’s planning committee in March, it is important that the council is transparent about its next steps and consults properly on any new plans.
+“As I told the council’s planning committee in March, it is important that the council is transparent about its next steps and consults properly on any new plans," Cllr Ogiehor said.

 “That way they can avoid creating anxiety for residents and unnecessary expense for council taxpayers.”

-Cllr Emine Ibrahim (Lab, Noel Park), Haringey Council’s housing lead, said there had been “no substantial loss” from the “redesign” of the development and that it had “overcome a number of issues surrounding site assembly”.
+Cllr Emine Ibrahim, Haringey Council’s housing lead, said there had been “no substantial loss” from the “redesign” of the development and that it had “overcome a number of issues surrounding site assembly”.

-Cllr Ibrahim said: “We will always listen to our residents and our plans have recently been amended so that we no longer intend to include the eight houses in the new development.”
+Cllr Ibrahim (Lab, Noel Park) said: “We will always listen to our residents and our plans have recently been amended so that we no longer intend to include the eight houses in the new development.”